Jack Monroe (song)

 "Jack Monroe" (Roud 268 and Laws N7), also known as "Jack Munro", "Jack-A-Roe", "Jackaro", "Jacky Robinson", "Jackie Frazier" and "Jack the Sailor", is a traditional ballad which describes the journey of a woman who disguises herself as the eponymous character to board a sailing ship and save her lover, a soldier.

-The song was one popular in North America and the British Isles (particularly Scotland); it was popular as a British broadside ballad in the early 1800s and American broadsides date back to around 1830, although it could be significantly older.
+The song was once popular in North America, Britain (particularly Scotland) and Ireland; it was popular as a British broadside ballad in the early 1800s and American broadsides date back to around 1830, although it could be significantly older.
 The song survived in the oral tradition on both sides of the Atlantic, and became a popular song during the folk revival when Joan Baez covered a version sung by the Ritchie family of Kentucky.

 Popular version

 The famous version of the song comes from the Ritchie family of Kentucky.
-Jean Ritchie released "Jackero" on her 1956 album "Songs from Kentucky" and performed it on Pete Seeger's Rainbow Quest in 1966.
+Jean Ritchie released "Jackero" on her 1956 album Songs from Kentucky and performed it on Pete Seeger's Rainbow Quest in 1966.
 Her sister Edna Ritchie sang the song on her eponymous 1962 album.
-Cecil Sharp had previously collected this version of the song from Jean and Edna's older sister May Ritchie (1896-1982) in 1917.
+Cecil Sharp had previously collected this version of the song from Jean and Edna's older sister May Ritchie (1896–1982) in 1917.

 Joan Baez covered the Ritchie version, singing it as "Jack-A-Roe" on Joan Baez in Concert (1962), and the song became a staple of the folk rock repertoire.
 The Grateful Dead performed the song on Reckoning (1981) and Bob Dylan sang it on World Gone Wrong (1993).
 Melora Creager of Rasputina also recorded "Jack-A-Roe" on Ancient Cross-Dressing Songs.